life00/arbitrage-inspector/readme.md

 ## 4. Application interface

-The program is accessible through CLI application, GUI application, website, messenger bot, or other medium.
+The program may be accessible through CLI application, GUI application, website, messenger bot, or other medium.
 It provides a simple control interface and reports top 5 identified arbitrage opportunities and results from the trades.

 ## Technical note